pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 The `pegaddons` namespace contains the deployment’s load balancer and the metric server configurations that you configured in the addons.yaml Helm chart.
 A successful pegaaddons deployment returns details of deployment progress.
 For further verification of your deployment progress, you can refresh the Kubernetes dashboard and look in the `pegaaddons` **Namespace** view.

-13. Deploy Pega Platform for the first time by specifying to install Pega Platform into the database specified in the Helm chart when you install the pega.yaml Helm chart.
+15. To deploy Pega Platform for the first time by specifying to install Pega Platform into the database specified in the Helm chart when you install the pega.yaml Helm chart, enter:

 ```yaml
 helm install mypega pega/pega --namespace mypega --values pega.yaml --set global.actions.execute=install-deploy